-Bozeman Real Estate Market Prediction For 2022
+Bozeman Real Estate Market Prediction, 2022 – Want the 2023 Forecast?

 Bozeman Residential Real Estate = Homes, Condos & Townhomes – DOM = Days On Market

-The U.S. real estate prediction for 2022 from NAR, the National Association of REALTORS®, is for the US residential real estate market, which CEO Lawrence Yun says, “has performed exceptionally well during the height of the pandemic,” to see a decline in sales and an increase in inventory.
+The U.S. real estate prediction for 2022 from NAR, the National Association of REALTORS®, was for the US residential real estate market, which CEO Lawrence Yun says, “has performed exceptionally well during the height of the pandemic,” to see a decline in sales and an increase in inventory.

-In January 2022, the cost for residential was $575,000 inside the city and $801,520 outside the city of Bozeman.
+In January 2022 (Q1), the cost for residential was $663,325 inside the city and over $1M outside the city of Bozeman.

 2021’s real estate forecast for Bozeman included panic from the pandemic, which sent people fleeing from the urban to the suburban; this will continue into 2022, despite continued property shortages and rising costs.

-Bozeman: Montana’s hottest real estate market in 2022
+Looking Back: Bozeman, Montana’s hottest real estate market in 2022

 Bozeman’s 2022 real estate market will be hard-pressed to break 2021’s record, especially with mortgage rates bound to top 4% in 2022.

-January 2022’s 123 listings was ⇓ 129 units less, or ⇓ 105% than January 2021’s 252.
-People are buying, not selling.
+January 2022’s 123 residential listings was ⇓ 129 units less, or ⇓ 105% lower than January 2021’s 252.
+In 2022, more people were buying, not selling.

-2021-22 Review: Covid-19 remained the primary cause of the housing boom in Bozeman, which drove the commercial real estate demand.
 And just like 202o’s building activity, construction of rental housing, businesses, retail stores, and such continued.

 Visible road maintenance crews and the carving of new streets into what but 5 years ago were farms and ranches reveals the exponential growth of Bozeman.

-Chart 3: January 2022, the number of residential properties for sale, (homes, condos, townhomes) began falling in mid-2020 for all of Bozeman and continued all the way through 2021, from a high of 399 listings (May 2020) to the present 123 listings in Q1 2022.
+Chart 3: January 2022: the number of residential properties for sale, (homes, condos, townhomes) began falling in mid-2020 for all of Bozeman and continued all the way through 2021, from a high of 399 listings (May 2020) to 123 listings in Q1 2022.